bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> (_Player 1_) "Thanks.
 Lita leaps onto the cliff face, finds her grip, and makes her way to the top."
 >>>
->> In example 1, _Player 1_'s action resolves a successful STR check without rolling to begin climbing the cliff face to reach the top of the spire, 40 squares above _Player 1_'s position. _Player 1_ has indicated that this climb is important in some way.
-While climbing the cliff, _Player 1_ makes all attacks and ability checks with advantage.
-Later, during the cliff-face encounter, _Player 1_'s skill is tested again due to strong winds. _Player 1_ must succeed on a STR check to hold onto the cliff. _Player 1_ rolls STR with advantage because _Player 1_ is still in the same cliff-face encounter.
+>> In example 1, _Player 1_'s action resolves a successful STR check without rolling to begin climbing the cliff face to reach the top of the spire, 40 squares above Lita's position. _Player 1 has indicated that this climb is important in some way_.
+While climbing the cliff, Lita makes all attacks and ability checks with advantage.
+Later, during the cliff-face encounter, Lita's skill is tested again due to strong winds.
+Lita must succeed on a STR check to hold onto the cliff.
+Lita rolls STR with advantage because she is still in the same cliff-face encounter.
 >>
 >> Example 2:
 >>> _(GM)_ "Ok, it's your turn."
 >>>